Quantum Secret Sharing Scheme on Hypercyclic Quantum Structures: The hypercycle quantum access structure with three hyperedges

-Obviously, $D_1$ is an ideal decomposition. $\varGamma_{1,1}$ can be realized by the $(3, 3)$-threshold, and $\varGamma_{1,2}$ is a hyperstar containing two hyperedges.
+Obviously, $D_1$ is an ideal decomposition, where $\varGamma_{1,1}$ can be realized by the $(3, 3)$-threshold scheme, and $\varGamma_{1,2}$ is a hyperstar containing two hyperedges.
 For $D_2$, we will use Simmons' geometric method to give an implementation scheme as follow. \end{proof}

-{\textbf{Distribution of shares in \bm{$D_1$} and reconstruction of the secret \bm{$s$}.}}
+\textbf{Distribution of shares in $\bm{D_1}$ and reconstruction of the secret $\bm{s}$.}

 Alice selects 6 different non-zero elements in $F_p$, denoted as $x_{[6]}$, and uses them as the identities of participant in the subset $A_{[6]}$ respectively.
-Here, $x_{[6]}$ is public.
-Note that the identity of each participant in $A_i$ is the same, and $s\in F_p$ is the secret that participant will share.
+Here, $x_{[6]}$ are public.
+Note that the identity of each participant in $A_i$ is the same, and $s\in F_p$ is the secret that participants of the MAS will share.